UFC BJJ 3

-UFC BJJ 3: Musumeci vs. Carrasco was a submission grappling event produced by UFC Brazilian Jiu-Jitsu (UFC BJJ), held at the UFC Apex in Las Vegas, Nevada, United States, on October 2, 2025.
+UFC BJJ 3: Musumeci vs. Carrasco was a submission grappling event produced by UFC Brazilian Jiu-Jitsu (UFC BJJ), held at the UFC Apex in Las Vegas, Nevada, United States, on October 2, 2025 and was streamed live on YouTube.

 Background

 This event featured two title fights with UFC BJJ Bantamweight Champion Mikey Musumeci and UFC BJJ Lightweight Champion Carlos Henrique making their first title defenses.

 The undercard sees UFC BJJ's new signing and two-time IBJJF world champion Jansen Gomes make his debut against longtime rival Gustavo Batista.
 Gomes and Batista are currently the number one and two ranked super middleweights in the gi, respectively, and this fight could have title implications.

-Teenage prodigy Cassia Moura, the youngest no-gi world champion when she won it in 2024, will face the no-gi champion from the previous year and ADCC Trials winner Alex Enriquez.
+Cassia Moura, the youngest no-gi world champion when she won it in 2024, faced the no-gi champion from the previous year and ADCC Trials winner Alex Enriquez.

 After losing to Andrew Tackett for the inaugural UFC BJJ Welterweight Championship at UFC BJJ 1, Andy Varela is moving up to middleweight to face Daniel Sathler.